yozlet/stretchy/README.md

 Stretchy is a query builder for [Elasticsearch](https://www.elastic.co/products/elasticsearch).
 It helps you quickly construct the JSON to send to Elastic, which can get [rather complicated](http://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).

 Stretchy is modeled after ActiveRecord's interface and architecture - query objects are immutable and chainable, which makes quickly building the right query and caching the results easy.
+The goals are:

+1. **Intuitive** - If you've used ActiveRecord, Mongoid, or other query builders, Stretchy shouldn't be a stretch
+2. **Less Typing** - Queries built here should be _way_ fewer characters than building by hand
+3. **Easy** - Implementing the right algorithms for your search needs should be simple

 Stretchy is *not*:

-1. an integration with ActiveModel to help you index your data
+1. an integration with ActiveModel to help you index your data - too application specific
-2. a way to manage Elasticsearch configuration
+2. a way to manage Elasticsearch configuration - see [waistband](https://github.com/taskrabbit/waistband)
-3. a general-purpose Elasticsearch API client
+3. a general-purpose Elasticsearch API client - see the [elasticsearch gem](http://www.rubydoc.info/gems/elasticsearch-api/)

-The first two are very application-specific.
-For any non-trivial app, the level of customization necessary will have you writing almost everything yourself.
-The last one is better handled by the [elasticsearch gem](http://www.rubydoc.info/gems/elasticsearch-api/).

 ## Installation